 La Boulangerie Moderne is located on 16 Rue de Fossés Saint-Jacques and is the same in real life.

-Gabriel’s restaurant on the Emily in Paris series has gained a lot of popularity since October 2 that the series premiered on Netflix.
+Gabriel’s Restaurant in the Emily in Paris series has gained a lot of popularity since October 2 when the series premiered on Netflix.
 If you plan to go, it will be best to book in advance.

 Terra Nera Restaurant (Les Deux Compéres) is an Italian restaurant, not French as in the show.
 But the facade and interior are practically like in the TV show.
 The only thing you’re not going to find is Gabriel (Lucas Bravo) preparing the food 😉

-If you have become a fan of the show, you be able to try Emily’s Menu, which among its dishes includes Boeuf Emily’s Filet, will it be like the one that Gabriel prepares?
+If you have become a fan of the show, you can try Emily’s Menu, which among its dishes includes Boeuf Emily’s Filet.
+Will it be like the one that Gabriel prepares?

 The Luxembourg Gardens